DiscreteRTC: Discrete Diffusion Policies are Natural Asynchronous Executors: Abstract

 \section{Abstract}

 Unlike chatbots, physical AI must act while the world keeps evolving.
-Therefore, the inter-chunk pause of synchronous executors are fatal for dynamic tasks regardless of how fast the inference is.
+Therefore, the inter-chunk pause of synchronous executors is fatal for dynamic tasks regardless of how fast the inference is.
 Asynchronous execution---\emph{thinking while acting}---is therefore a structural requirement, and real-time chunking (RTC) makes it viable by recasting chunk transitions as inpainting: freezing committed actions and consistently generating the remainder.
-However, RTC with flow-matching policy is structurally suboptimal: its inpainting comes from inference-time corrections rather than the base policy, yielding little pre-training benefit, specific fine-tuning, heuristic guidance, and extra computation that inflates the latency.
+However, RTC with a flow-matching policy is structurally suboptimal: its inpainting comes from inference-time corrections rather than the base policy, yielding little pre-training benefit, specific fine-tuning, heuristic guidance, and extra computation that inflates the latency.
 In this work, we observe that discrete diffusion policies, which generate actions by iteratively unmasking, are \emph{natural asynchronous executors that resolve all limitations at once}: they are fine-tuning free since inpainting is their native operation, while early stopping further provides adaptive guidance and reduces inference cost.
-We propose \textbf{DiscreteRTC}, which replaces external corrections with native unmasking, and show on dynamic simulated benchmarks and real-world dynamic manipulation tasks that it achieves higher success rates than continuous RTC and other baselines.
-In summary, DiscreteRTC is simpler to implement with 0 lines of code for async inpainting, faster at inference with only $\sim 0.7 \times$ computation compared with generating actions from scratch, and better at execution with 50$\%$ higher success rate in real-world dynamic pick task compared with flow-matching-based RTC.
+We propose \textbf{DiscreteRTC}, which replaces external corrections with native unmasking, and show on dynamic simulated benchmarks and real-world dynamic manipulation tasks that it achieves higher success rates than ContinuousRTC and other baselines.
+In summary, DiscreteRTC is simpler to implement with 0 lines of additional code to enable async inpainting, faster at inference with only $\sim 0.7\times$ computation compared with generating actions from scratch, and better at execution with 65\% higher success rate in real-world hockey defend task compared with flow-matching RTC, and 30\% higher compared with training-time flow-matching RTC.
 More visualizations are on our \href{https://outsider86.github.io/DiscreteRTCSite/}{website}.